Chaseknis/OOP_school_library/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-A beginner developer can use this website as a starting point for gaining basic knowledge on how to use React.js.
+A developer can use this project for gaining knowledge on how to use Ruby classes.

 ### Prerequisites

 In order to run this project you need:

-- NODE
+- Ruby installed in your machine
-- ESlint set up
+- Rubcop set up
-- React
+- Github

 ### Setup